openframeworks/ofSite/_documentation/graphics/ofPath.markdown

 _description: _

 This sets the color of the path.
 This affects both the line if the path is drawn as wireframe and the fill if the path is drawn with fill.
-All subpaths are affeted.
+All subpaths are affected.